open-ephys/gui-docs/source/Developer-Guide/Compiling-plugins.rst

 Whether you're creating a new plugin or you cloned an existing plugin repository, the following steps will allow you to compile your plugin across all three platforms.
 Note that `CMake <https://cmake.org/>`__ is required in all cases.
 See the :ref:`compiling the GUI <compilingthegui>` page for recommended instructions for installing CMake if you don't have it already.

 The first step for compiling a pre-existing plugin is downloading the source code.
-If you're planning to make your own changes to the plugin, we recommend first forking |fork icon| the `GUI's GitHub repository <https://github.com/open-ephys/plugin-GUI>`__ to your own account, then cloning the fork via the `command line <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line>`__ or the `GitHub Desktop app <https://desktop.github.com/>`__.
+If you're planning to make your own changes to the plugin, we recommend first forking |fork icon| the plugin's GitHub repository to your own account, then cloning the fork via the `command line <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-using-the-command-line>`__ or the `GitHub Desktop app <https://desktop.github.com/>`__.
 If you're not planning to make any changes to the plugin, you can clone the original repository or download the code as a **.zip** file.

 Most Open Ephys GUI plugins work equally well on Windows, Linux, and Mac.
 However, there are some plugins that rely on platform-specific libraries, and can only be compiled for certain platforms.
-Be sure to check the :ref:`plugins` documentation page for platform compatibility.
+Be sure to check the relevant :ref:`plugin documentation<plugins>` page for platform compatibility.

 Windows
 --------

-Generate the Visual Studio project files by typing the following from the command prompt inside the plugin's top-level directory:
+Generate the Visual Studio 2019 project files by typing the following from the command prompt inside the plugin's top-level directory:

 .. code-block:: bash